Basis Adaptive Algorithm for Quantum Many-Body Systems on Quantum Computers: Introduction

 Quantum computation offers a potential path forward by encoding many-body wavefunctions directly in quantum hardware.
 A variety of algorithms have been proposed for ground-state preparation and Hamiltonian simulation.
 The Variational Quantum Eigensolver (VQE) \cite{tilly2022variational,kandala2017hardware,liu2019variational,zhang2022variational,peruzzo2014variational} is attractive for near-term hardware devices because it requires shallow circuits, but its performance is limited by optimization landscapes that become highly nonconvex for strongly correlated states \cite{mcclean2018barren}.
 Quantum Phase Estimation (QPE) \cite{KitaevQPE, nielsen2000qci} can achieve high precision but demands deep, coherent circuits that are only practical on fault-tolerant quantum processors.
-Krylov-subspace methods \cite{yoshioka2025krylov}, including Sampling Krylov Quantum Diagonalization (SKQD) \cite{MottaSKQD}, mitigate some depth requirements but often generate noisy or symmetry-violating subspaces, reducing accuracy.
-Imaginary-time evolution schemes \cite{MottaITE, McArdleITE} involve effective nonunitary dynamics that must be approximated with ancilla-based circuits and are sensitive to noise.
+Krylov-subspace methods \cite{yoshioka2025krylov}, including Sample-based Krylov Quantum Diagonalization (SKQD) \cite{yu2025quantum,brooks2026ground}, mitigate some depth requirements but often generate noisy or symmetry-violating subspaces, reducing accuracy.
+Imaginary-time evolution schemes \cite{MottaITE, McArdleITE} involve effective nonunitary dynamics that can be approximated with ancilla-based circuits and are sensitive to noise.
 Real-time evolution approaches \cite{ChildsTrotter, CampbellTrotter} can be implemented using shallow Trotter circuits, but short-time evolution may not capture the dominant ground-state structure unless basis states are carefully selected and filtered.
+A complementary class of hybrid quantum-classical approaches seeks to identify a compact low-energy subspace using quantum sampling, followed by classical diagonalization within the sampled subspace.
+Early work in this direction introduced Quantum-Selected Configuration Interaction (QSCI)\cite{kanno2023quantum,mikkelsen2025quantum,sugisaki2025hamiltonian}, in which measurement outcomes from a quantum computer are used to select the most relevant basis configurations for a configuration-interaction calculation \cite{kanno2023quantum}.
+Subsequently, adaptive variants such as ADAPT-QSCI \cite{nakagawa2024adapt} were developed to iteratively improve the sampling state.
+More recently, time-evolved states have been employed to enhance the quality of the sampled subspace in TE-QSCI \cite{mikkelsen2025quantum}, while related developments include HSB-QSCI \cite{sugisaki2025hamiltonian} and Sample-based Krylov Quantum Diagonalization (SKQD) \cite{yu2025quantum}, which construct effective subspaces through quantum-generated samples.
+These studies demonstrate the potential of quantum-assisted subspace construction as a promising route toward solving quantum many-body problems beyond the reach of ED.
+Despite these advances, constructing a compact basis that accurately captures the low-energy physics remains challenging, particularly as the Hilbert-space dimension grows with the system size and the sampling efficiency becomes increasingly important ~\cite{patra2025physics}.